nurmohammed840/websocket.rs/README.md

 ## Introduction

 This library is an implementation of the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol, which provides a way for two-way communication between a client and server over a single TCP connection.
-This library provides an easy-to-use, modern, intuitive WebSocket implementation for both client and server-side applications.
+This library provides fastest and intuitive WebSocket implementation for both client and server-side applications.

 ## Installation